microsoftgraph/xamarin-csharp-connect-sample/README.md

     ![](/readme-images/appId.png "Client ID value in App.cs file")

-3. Open the UserDetailsClient.iOS\AppDelegate.cs file.
-Locate the `ENTER_YOUR_REDIRECT_URI` string.

-4. Make the redirect URI value that you got when you registered the app the value of `App.IdentityClientApp.RedirectUri` (by replacing the `ENTER_YOUR_REDIRECT_URI` string).

-5. Open the UserDetailsClient.iOS\info.plist file in a text editor.
+3. Open the UserDetailsClient.iOS\info.plist file in a text editor.
 Unfortunately you can't edit this file in Visual Studio.
 Locate the `<string>msalENTER_YOUR_CLIENT_ID</string>` element under `CFBundleURLSchemes` key.

-6. Replace `ENTER_YOUR_CLIENT_ID` with the application id value that you got when you registered your app.
+4. Replace `ENTER_YOUR_CLIENT_ID` with the application id value that you got when you registered your app.
 Be sure to retain `msal` before the application id.
 The resulting string value should look like this: `<string>msal<application id></string>`.

-7. Open the UserDetailsClient.Droid\MainActivity.cs file.
-Locate the `ENTER_YOUR_REDIRECT_URI` string.

-8. Make the URI value that you got when you registered the app the value of `App.IdentityClientApp.RedirectUri` (by replacing the `ENTER_YOUR_REDIRECT_URI` string).

-9. Open the UserDetailsClient.Droid\Properties\AndroidManifest.xml file.
+5. Open the UserDetailsClient.Droid\Properties\AndroidManifest.xml file.
 Locate this element: `<data android:scheme="msalENTER_YOUR_CLIENT_ID" android:host="auth" />`.

-10. Replace `ENTER_YOUR_CLIENT_ID` with the application id value that you got when you registered your app.
+6. Replace `ENTER_YOUR_CLIENT_ID` with the application id value that you got when you registered your app.
 Be sure to retain `msal` before the application id.
 The resulting string value should look like this: `<data android:scheme="msal<application id>" android:host="auth" />`.

-11. Select the project that you want to run.
+7. Select the project that you want to run.
 If you select the Universal Windows Platform option, you can run the sample on the local machine.
 If you want to run the iOS project, you'll need to connect to a [Mac that has the Xamarin tools](https://developer.xamarin.com/guides/ios/getting_started/installation/windows/connecting-to-mac/) installed on it.
 (You can also open this solution in Xamarin Studio on a Mac and run the sample directly from there.)
 You can use the [Visual Studio Emulator for Android](https://www.visualstudio.com/features/msft-android-emulator-vs.aspx) if you want to run the Android project.

     ![](/readme-images/SelectProject.png "Select project in Visual Studio")

-12. Press F5 to build and debug.
+8. Press F5 to build and debug.
 Run the solution and sign in with either your personal or work or school account.
     > **Note** You might have to open the Build Configuration Manager to make sure that the Build and Deploy steps are selected for the UWP project.

 | UWP | Android | iOS |